A stylish two bedroom barn conversion in an idyllic location ideally placed for relaxation, sightseeing and outdoor pursuits.

 The open plan living area features a comfortable chaise sofa and vintage leather armchair with a modern bioethanol fire.
 The fully equipped kitchen includes a dining space for four guests, and large bi-folding doors open out to a small garden with decking area which is fully enclosed for the safety of children and dogs.
 The two sophisticated bedrooms (one en-suite) are finished with high quality linens and luxury finishes for a perfect night’s sleep.

 5% discount available to returning guests.

 There is a small lawned garden to the front of the house which can be accessed through large bi-folding doors from the living space.
 This area includes a raised decked patio with garden furniture and seating for four.
-The garden is enclosed for the safety of children and dogs.
+The garden is fully enclosed for the safety of children and dogs.

 A charcoal barbecue is available for guest use.
 A £20 deposit must be paid to the owners – this will be refunded if the barbecue is returned in the same clean condition in which it was provided.

 There is an outside store for the secure storage of outdoor kit such as bikes, fishing gear and golf clubs.

 There is private parking for two cars.